 The employee's job involves situations where immediate communication is necessary to ensure the security of District property or safety of students, staff or others while on District property or engaged in District-sponsored activities.

-District-owned telecommunication devices shall be used for authorized District business purposes.
-Personal use of such equipment is prohibited except for emergency situations.
-Employees shall reimburse expenses incurred for emergency personal use.
+District-owned telecommunication devices shall be used primarily for authorized District business purposes.
+However, occasional personal use of such equipment is permitted.

 References: